anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: I'm a great believer in luck and I find the harder I work, the more I have of it.
+Quote: Imagination is not a talent of some men but is the health of every man.

-By: Thomas Jefferson
+By: Ralph Waldo Emerson